filecoin-project/lotus/documentation/en/cli-lotus-miner.md

 OPTIONS:
-   --concurrency value  maximum shards to initialize concurrently at a time; use 0 for unlimited (default: 0) --include-sealed     initialize sealed pieces as well (default: false) --help, -h           show help (default: false)
+   --concurrency value  maximum shards to initialize concurrently at a time; use 0 for unlimited (default: 0) --include-sealed     initialize sealed pieces as well (default: false) --color              use color in display output (default: depends on output being a TTY) --help, -h           show help (default: false)

 ```